 Cutting the Cord: Is It Worth It?

 Since the dawn of streaming services, minimalists, TV fanatics, and budgeters have been asking if they should sever their cable contracts (also known as “cutting the cord”).
-That trend isn’t going anywhere: Leichtman Research Group reported that the cable and satellite TV industry lost 1.7 million video subscribers in the third quarter of 2019, compared to less than a million in Q3 2018.
+That trend has only intensified: Leichtman Research Group’s recent accounting shows major U.S. pay‑TV providers shed about 5,035,000 subscribers in 2023 and still account for roughly 71.3 million subscriptions across the companies it tracks cable and satellite TV industry lost 1.7 million video subscribers.
+In parallel, Nielsen’s The Gauge consistently shows streaming as the largest share of total TV usage in 2025, ahead of both cable and broadcast.

 Here’s what we learned about why people switch to streaming: